-The principles for related party transactions are published in a manner decided by the company in the company's annual corporate governance statement.
+The principles for related party transactions shall be published in a manner decided by the company in the company's annual Corporate Governance Statement.
 This provides shareholders and investors with the opportunity to assess the practices that the company complies with.